by Joel Schnell

 It means shearing, bulldozing, cutting, mulching, or chopping standing trees and brush.
-The results are worth it, for ruffed grouse, woodcock, whitetail deer, and threatened songbirds like the golden-winged warbler require little trees.
-Most of the critters we hold dear in Minnesota love early successional forest- or inhabit nearby.
+The results are worth it, for ruffed grouse, woodcock, whitetail deer, and threatened songbirds like the golden-winged warbler that require little trees.
+Most of the critters we hold dear in Minnesota love early successional forest- or live nearby.

 First, some background.
-A year ago I contacted my nearest NRCS representative, as listed in my county soil and water newsletter.
+A year or so ago I contacted my nearest NRCS representative, as listed in my county soil and water newsletter.
 The NRCS is a part of the US Department of Agriculture.
 I completed my paperwork, and waited for my application to be approved.
+I was awarded a habitat management plan for the Golden Winged Warbler, a neo-tropical songbird threatened in Minnesota.
 After that, I needed to hire a contractor to do the work.
 I investigated a few options.
 A forestry mulcher was most appealing, as it leaves a completed path of chipped wood.
 But it is the most expensive of treatments and out of my budget.
-A bulldozer I feared would take too much topsoil and leave a muddy mess.
+A bulldozer, I feared, would take too much topsoil and leave a muddy mess.
 A hydro-axe or other cutting blade brusher would work, but leave lots of little stumps and a possible need to be brush piled.
 So the choice I made was a roller chopper- a drum with blades that is pulled behind a skidder.
 It folds everything down and chops it in 3 foot sections.
 It regenerates fast and leaves the soil less disturbed.

 My project was a little over 11 acres, on a 40 acre parcel.
 The NRCS funding paid for the contractor work.
 Working with the forester, we defined older alder stands and the aspen lowlands border them.
 We identified a feathered edge treatment, like the teeth on a saw blade.